Friends of the Fayette County Public Library Serving Fayette County Since 1985

 ______________________________________________________________________

-.One of our ongoing projects is the Books for Babies Program (BFB), which is a national literacy program of the Association of Library Trustees, Advocates, Friends and Foundations (www.altaff.org).
-The program is to acquaint parents of newborns with the important role that they pay in the development of their children.
-The Books for Babies Program kit contains Baby's First Book (a small board book), Baby's first library card, a bookmark with tips for parents and brochures to help develop readers.
+One of our ongoing projects is Friends for Babies.
+The program is to acquaint parents of newborns with the important role that they play in the development of their children and how the library can help!
+The Friends for Babies bag contains "Baby's First Book" (a small board book), Baby's first library card, information about the library, literature with tips for parents and brochures to help develop a reading child.

-BFB Kits are available in the library, physicians' offices, the Fayette Physical Health Department and the Pregnancy Resource Center.
-BFB kits are provided free to expecting parents, parents of newborns, medical facilities, health and pre-natal care providers.
-If you would like to provide BFB kits in your health care facility, your church or civic organization, please contact the Friends at friendsfcpl@yahoo.com, subject, BFB or leave your information in the library.
+Friends for Babies bags are distributed in the Children's Library Department, at the Fayette Health Department, and at the Fayette Pregnancy Resource Center.
+FFB bags are provided free to expecting parents, parents of newborns, and health and prenatal care providers.
+If you would like to provide FFB bags in your health care facility, your church or your civic organization, please contact the Friends at friendsfcpl@yahoo.com, subject FFB, or leave your information with the library.
+You may also contact us if you or someone you know would like a FFB bag for a new or prospective parent.

 ______________________________________________________________________